PA-TEC - Pennsylvania Transit Expansion Coalition - Home

 We note this because until 2010, Bucks County had continued to endorse the reactivation of the Fox Chase-Newtown line as a vital transportation corridor to the municipalities in Bucks County that have little to no access to mass transit.
 Once the Bryn Athyn inspired and Montgomery County led charge to convert the line to a trail took hold, Bucks County, with the help of ex-Commissioner (and pal of SEPTA boss Pat Deon) Charley Martin who quashed any discussion of restoration of commuter service.

-SEPTA Holland Regional Rail Station, 830 Holland Road Holland, Northampton Townshiip, Pennsylvania 18966
+SEPTA Holland Regional Rail Station - 830 Holland Road Holland, Northampton Township, PA

 Light rail service on SEPTA's Route 15 is suspended from January 25, 2020 until further notice.
 The line is being suspended due to failing rolling stock.
 In the early 2000's, SEPTA chose to rehabilitate 18 PCC cars for use on the line.
-The cars were reconditioned by a then unknown vendor, Brookville.
+The cars were reconditioned by Brookville, a then-unknown vendor.
 Only 18 cars were rebuilt while the line requires 15 cars at peak times.

-It remains unseen how long temporary bustitution will be in effect on the line.
-Past failed promises on lines such as Fox Chase-Newtown do not give much credit to SEPTA's promise of temporary suspension.
-In addition, SEPTA has no funding to modernize the trolley system with new cars and level boarding stops across the system.
+It remains unseen how long the temporary "bus"-titution will be in effect on the line.
+Past failed promises on lines (such as Fox Chase-Newtown line) do not give much credit to SEPTA's promise of temporary suspension.
+In addition, SEPTA has no funding to modernize not only the trolley system with new cars but also level all the boarding stops across the system.
+Read More

 Ex-SEPTA RDC Railcar in use for Vermont Commuter Rail